Microhap/Visual_MH/README.md

 # Visual Microhap
-Visual Microhap is a web-based custom haplotype caller developed for the analysis of massively parallel sequencing (MPS) data for **microhaplotype (MH) markers.
+Visual Microhap is a web-based custom haplotype caller developed for the analysis of massively parallel sequencing (MPS) data for microhaplotype markers.

 This repository contains the code and resources for [Visual Microhap](http://forensic.yonsei.ac.kr/VisualMH/index.html).